IBM-Cloud/ibm-cloud-sdk-ruby/gems/ibm_cloud_iam/docs/TokenOperationsApi.md

 > TokenResponse get_token_api_key(grant_type, apikey)

-Create an IAM access token for a user or service ID using an API key.
+Create an IAM access token for a user or service ID using an API key

 Creates a non-opaque access token for an API key.